It's your choice

 ‘She looked like a Biafran.
 She weighed about 30 kilos.
 I sat through her last night with her and thought of ending her suffering with a pillow.
 If she had been a dog, and an RSPCA inspector had walked in and seen her like that, I would have faced a cruelty to animals charge’.

 One of the first things Senator Hinch did, after being sworn in, was to join Liberal Democrats Senator David Leyonhjelm by co-sponsoring a motion to remove the Howard/Kevin Andrews legislation blocking voluntary euthanasia in the Northern Territory, the ACT and Norfolk Island.

-Victoria will soon be the first state with a restricted Dying With Dignity Act for terminally ill patients but the Justice Party believes it should be national.
+Victoria is the first state with a restricted Dying With Dignity Act for terminally ill patients but the Justice Party believes it should be national.